arielxinsu/Erdos_Grocery_Sales/README.md

     * Data/merged_train_alt.csv: alternative training set with all 3 million rows but some missing values.

     * Master/3.
-EDA.ipynb: created notebook to contain EDA, visuals, and other findings
+EDA.ipynb: created notebook to contain EDA, visuals, and other findings. populated notebook with some visuals.

 # Sample Section <a name="section"></a>